Matho/smart_ruby_plug/README.md

 # Choose Interfacing Options -> SPI -> Yes  to enable SPI interface
 sudo reboot
 ```
-The display should be working now.

-### 3.4 Installing display dependencies and compiling the C source code
-The display redrawing and detection for keypress is written via C code.
-Then, the `main.so` file is prepared and Ruby is calling the C functions via `FFI` gem.
-If you want to compile the C code instead of using the prebuilded binary, you can follow this steps.

 You need to install the ping command, via:
 ```
 sudo apt-get install iputils-ping
 ```

-**NOTE:** I expect, you need to install `BCM2835 libraries` and `wiringPi libraries` in the following steps also for cases, you would like to run on the prebuilded binary, without custom compilation.

-The instructions are extracted from [https://www.waveshare.com/wiki/1.3inch_LCD_HAT](https://www.waveshare.com/wiki/1.3inch_LCD_HAT)

 To be able build the libraries, you need to install:
 ```
 sudo apt-get install gcc cmake
 ```